-After consultation, based on the interests and the volunteer’s available time, the employment programme and the areas in which he will be employed are organised.
-Examples include:
+After consultation, based on the volunteer’s interests and available time, the employment program and the areas in which the volunteer will be employed will be organized.
+The following are indicative:

-Oral History: collection of interviews, transcripts and transcripts of oral testimonies.
+Oral History: collecting interviews, recording and indexing of oral testimonies.

-Documents and photographs of private collections and public bodies: research, collection, documentation and debriefing.
+Documents and photographs from private collections and public institutions: research, collection, documentation and indexing.

-Library: Research on its enrichment and classification of books.
+Library: Research for enrichment and classification of books.

 Participation in the organization of events, secretarial support.

 Recognizing the value of volunteering and constantly seeking to feed back its relationship with modern society, HARH is open to volunteers who wish to offer their services to it.
 To this day, the Archive has employed a large number of volunteers, who, alongside the permanent or temporary staff, have delivered impressive results both qualitatively and quantitatively.
 It is thus demonstrated that with the right guidance and with the right resources, personal passion, enthusiasm, special knowledge and individual skills, volunteers can become a force to be reckoned with for an institution.
 But volunteers themselves can also benefit in many ways (enriching their CVs, gaining knowledge and experience, making worthy most of their free time, strengthening interpersonal relationships).
 Volunteers can support the HARH on a permanent basis or for a fixed period of time.
 They can work in the archive, at home or on the premises where research is carried out.
 The minimum duration of engagement is 150 hours.

 In order to raise awareness, inform and mobilize students on issues concerning the history and daily life of Greek refugees, HARH organizes educational programs for primary and secondary school students.
 Through alternative ways of learning such as narratives, theatrical play, painting, students come into contact and become familiar with historical events.
 The educational student projects that have been carried out to date were: